 Until recently, the idea of simultaneous transmission and reception over the same channel (STAR-S) was not deemed possible.
 The reason is that while a wireless device is receiving data, its own transmission produces strong self-interference, which makes the decoding process impossible.
 One way to solve this problem is to suppress the node's self-interference.
-However, traditional self-interference suppression (SIS) techniques (e.g., RF and digital interference cancellation) have not been sufficient.
+However, traditional self-interference suppression (SIS) techniques (e.g., RF and digital interference cancellation) have not been sufficient to suppress the self-interference signal so that STAR-S can take place.
 Even simultaneous transmission and reception over different frequencies (STAR-D) is not straightforward, particularly when the transmit and receive bands are not sufficiently separated (in practice, filters are not ideal, and sidelobes/spectral leakage is deemed to occur).
-In this paper, we focus on STAR-S (the more challenging case), which we simply refer to as FD communication.
+In this paper, we focus on STAR-S (the more challenging case), which we simply refer to as full-duplex (FD) communication.

-By combining novel and traditional SIS techniques, the authors in [1-5] have demonstrated the feasibility of FD communication.
-In [1], the authors proposed an antenna-based SIS technique in which two properly placed transmit antennas and one receive antenna are used to nullify self-interference at the receiving antenna.
-This technique has two problems.
-First, it generates additional interference in the far field, i.e., it increases the interference at other receivers.
+By combining novel and traditional SIS techniques, the authors in [1]-[5] have demonstrated the feasibility of FD communication.
+In [1], the authors proposed an antennabased SIS technique in which two properly placed transmit antennas and one receive antenna are used to nullify selfinterference at the receiving antenna.
+This technique has three main drawbacks.
+First, it generates additional interference in the far field, i.e., it increases the interference at the receivers of other nodes in the neighborhood.
 Second, it has a bandwidth limitation, as antenna placement is determined by a single carrier frequency.
-However, wireless transmissions typically involve multiple carriers.
-These concerns were addressed in [2], where the authors used only 2 antennas and proposed an interference cancellation mechanism based on signal inversion.
-Very recently, the authors in [6] proposed an FD system for 802.11ac devices using only one antenna.
-The main objective of these works is to bring down a node's self-interference to the noise level.
+However, wireless transmissions typically involve a band of frequencies.
+Third, the peer node may fall into a deep fading region due to the appearance of destructive interference points in the far field.
+These concerns were addressed in [2], where the authors used only two antennas and proposed an interference cancellation mechanism based on signal inversion.
+Recently, the authors in [6] proposed an FD system for 802.11ac devices using only one antenna.
+The main objective of these works is to bring down a node's selfinterference to the noise level.
 As an example, a WiFi device has to suppress around 110 dB of its own transmitted signal (assuming a transmit power of 20 dBm) to reduce it to the noise level [6].